-Read-only variables related to the conversational TC mode.
+Read-only variables related to the conversational mode (TC, TCO) and configurable mode M, T ([SHIFT]-[ESC]).

 In these work modes, it is recommended to use variables OPMODA, OPMODB and OPMODC.
 The OPMODE variable is generic and contains different values to those of the standard mode.